-In addition to the above, pesticide exposure, and mercury poisoning can also lead to Formication.
+Pesticide exposure and mercury poisoning can also lead to formication.

-Interestingly, some natural physiological conditions such as the onset of menopause can also cause this issue.
-So if you are at the beginning of this period, experiencing such a sense is not unusual.
+Interestingly, some natural physiological conditions, such as the onset of menopause, can also cause this issue.
+So, if you are at the beginning of this period, experiencing such a sensation is not unusual.

-This is where the senses become a reality.
+This is where the sensations become a reality.
 There is no hallucination or delusion.
-It seems that tiny creatures really crawl under your skin:
+The tiny creatures are really crawling under your skin.

 Head lice are common at school age, especially in cold countries like Canada.

-Contrary to the name, the Ringworm of the Scalp is not caused by an actual worm.
-It is caused by the overgrowth of a special kind of fungus on the scalp, which can easily and quickly be transmitted by direct contact from one person to another and from human to animal, and vice versa.
-Using shared brushes, towels, and other everyday personal items can cause transmission.
+Contrary to the name, the Ringworm of the Scalp is not an actual worm.
+This issue is caused by the overgrowth of a special kind of fungus on the scalp, which can easily and quickly be transmitted by direct contact from one person to another and from human to animal, and vice versa.
+Using shared brushes, towels, and other everyday personal items can cause the transmission.

 People with weakened immune systems are more likely to get this type of fungus.

-Demodex has eight tiny legs and crawls on the skin at a speed of 16-18 cm per hour.
-So, when a large number of Demodex mites move simultaneously, the feeling of crawling is not so unusual.
+Demodex Mite has eight tiny legs and crawls on the skin at a speed of 16-18 cm per hour.
+So, when a large number of Demodex mites move simultaneously, the feeling of crawling can be really felt.

-People who carry large numbers of Demodex generally feel more itchy and creepy at night.
+People who carry large numbers of Demodex Mites feel more itchy and creepy at night.

 Formication Treatment Options

-In cases where the feeling of creep is caused by psychological issues – which is often the case – treatments related to psychiatry and cognitive behavioral therapy (CBT) are prescribed.
+In cases where the feeling of creepiness is caused by psychological issues – which is often the case – treatments related to psychiatry and cognitive behavioural therapy (CBT) are prescribed.

 In the case of clinical issues, such as diabetes, the underlying disease needs to be controlled or treated.
-Medications that cause creep should also be changed by your doctor if it is possible.
+Medications that cause creepiness should also be changed by your doctor if it is possible.

-PROCUTiN, on the other hand, may also be effective in eliminating a variety of other parasites, such as head lice.
+PROCUTiN may also be effective against a variety of other parasites, such as head lice.
 Many of our customers have reported that PROCUTiN removes lice, insects and bugs.
-For this reason, this product may be effective in eliminating other real causes of the crawling sensation.
+For this reason, this product may be effective in eliminating other real causes of the crawling sensation on scalp.

-Furthermore, PROCUTiN contains antifungal and antibacterial compounds that can remove harmful bacteria and fungi which cause itching.
-Since some of the factors of the crawling section on the scalp are fungi, by removing them, do yourself a favour.
+Furthermore, PROCUTiN contains antifungal and antibacterial compounds that can remove harmful bacteria and fungi that cause itching.
+You can reclaim your skin health by eliminating them.